Skip to main content

 Never use a mercury thermometer to take your child's temperature.
 If the thermometer breaks, glass splinters and mercury can harm your child.

 You cannot buy mercury thermometers anymore.
-But you may still have an older one in your home.
+But you may still have one in your home.

 You may also have room or outdoor thermometers that have mercury in them.